 For content marketers looking to publish the next big “Definitive Guide To X,” that’s bad news.

-You can’t afford to slave away for weeks on a post just to get outranked by the 3,000 other sites writing the same content.
+You can’t afford to slave away for weeks on a post just to get outranked in the SERP by the 3,000 other sites writing the same content.

 And therein lies the problem for most of us: thinking of ideas that aren’t saturated or overdone.
 No content farm junk.
-But oes that can genuinely grow a business.
-You need unique, fresh, long-tail ideas that are almost guaranteed to bring in organic traffic.
+But does that can genuinely grow a business.
+You need unique, fresh, long-tail ideas that are almost guaranteed to bring in search engine traffic.

-And where better to start than a link profile tool that helps you spy on the competition?
+And where better to start than an SEO link profile tool that helps you spy on the competition?

-Here are a few ways to steal content ideas with Moz’s Link Explorer to take your content to the next level.
+Here are a few ways to steal content ideas with the Moz Link Explorer to take your content to the next level.